limjinsun/dublinbus_app/README.md

 # Dublin Bus Android App Project - Kotlin

 Using user's mobile GPS information, Getting 10 near stops of Dublin Bus from user's current location.
 Indicating that onto Google Map.
 If the user presses the Bus-Stops marker, Show Detail of real-time bus information via Dublin Bus official SOAP API.
+RecyclerView Used.
+In order to get 10 nearest stop information, Java Machine Learning library Used. - KDtree implemantation.
+For consuming SOAP API, Ksoap2-android Used.

 ## Getting Started